sinclairzx81/typebox/readme.md

 ## Overview

 TypeBox is a runtime type builder that creates in-memory JSON Schema objects that can be statically inferred as TypeScript types.
-The schemas produced by this library are designed to match the static type assertion rules of the TypeScript compiler.
-TypeBox enables one to create a unified type that can be statically checked by TypeScript and runtime asserted using standard JSON Schema validation.
+The schemas produced by this library are designed to match the static type assertion rules of the TypeScript language.
+TypeBox allows one to create a unified type that can be statically checked by TypeScript and runtime asserted using standard JSON Schema validation.

 This library is designed to enable JSON schema to compose with the same flexibility as TypeScript's type system.
 It can be used as a simple tool to build up complex schemas or integrated into REST or RPC services to help validate data received over the wire.